FA Cup TV guide: Broadcasters, live streams, free BBC coverage, and how to watch every fixture in the 2025/2026 competition

 There has been a change for this season, with a vast reduction in the level of free-to-air coverage of the FA Cup in the UK.
 ITV has left the stage entirely, while the BBC has been limited to 14 games throughout the competition.

-That's because the FA Cup has agreed a new commercial deal with the pay-TV broadcaster TNT Sports and its streaming platform, Discovery+.
+That's because the FA Cup has agreed a new commercial deal with the pay-TV broadcaster TNT Sports.
+The streaming platform provider is now HBO Max as of 26 March.

 The BBC is showing two matches from each round on a non-exclusive basis.
 These will air on BBC One on TV and on the BBC iPlayer free streaming service.